-Amanda Greenspan, LCSW, is a clinical social worker in the Anxiety Disorders Center at the Child Mind Institute.
-Ms. Greenspan has a specialized interest in the treatment and evaluation of children, adolescents and young adults with anxiety and trauma related disorders, including obsessive-compulsive disorder (OCD), generalized anxiety disorder, selective mutism, specific phobias, social anxiety disorder and post-traumatic stress disorder (PTSD).
-She also has experience working with individuals with gender dysphoria, depression, ADHD and other mood and behavior related disorders.
+Amanda Greenspan, LCSW, is the Training Coordinator and a social worker for the Anxiety Disorders Center at the Child Mind Institute.
+Ms. Greenspan has a specialized interest in the treatment and evaluation of children, adolescents and young adults with anxiety including obsessive-compulsive disorder (OCD), generalized anxiety disorder, selective mutism, specific phobias and social anxiety disorder.
+Ms. Greenspan also has experience treating post-traumatic stress and adjustment disorders, in addition to mood and behavior related disorders.

-Ms. Greenspan has received training in cognitive behavioral therapy (CBT), trauma-focused cognitive behavioral therapy (TF-CBT), parent management training (PMT), motivational interviewing (MI) and exposure and response prevention (ERP).
-She has experience providing comprehensive mental health assessments and individual therapy to children, adolescents and young adults in outpatient and school settings.
+Ms. Greenspan has received extensive training in cognitive behavioral treatments including exposure and response prevention (ERP), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Parent Child Interaction Therapy adapted for Selective Mutism (PCIT-SM) and Radically Open Dialectical Behavior Therapy (RO-DBT).
+She has experience providing comprehensive mental health assessments as well as individual and group therapy to children, adolescents and young adults in outpatient and school settings.
 Her experience includes working extensively with schools, providing school-based consultation and collaborating with teachers and other providers to enhance treatment.
 Ms. Greenspan is passionate about empowering youth and families to overcome their challenges and reach their goals.

 - Associate Clinical Evaluator, Healthy Brain Network, Child Mind Institute